-Accounts may also be closed if it is believed an account has been compromised, if the JANET Acceptable Use Policy or Code of Practice have been contravened or if there is a potential disciplinary or legal case against a particular user.
+Accounts may also be closed if it is believed an account has been compromised, if the JANET Acceptable Use Policy or Acceptable Use Policy have been contravened or if there is a potential disciplinary or legal case against a particular user.

 Access to specialist IT services

 Access to specialist IT services may require further approval by a relevant service owner.
 These services should be used only for work and study connected to the University.